 Whether your kids are experienced skiers or snowboarders or they are hitting the slopes for the first time this winter, everybody loves free, amiright?
-January is Learn to Ski & Snowboard Month, and while we've already shared some of our favorite ski resorts in our 2016-17 Family Ski & Snowboard Guide for first-timers, powder hounds and spa-lovers (you've checked it out the guide already, right?), today we're sharing where you can let your kids ski free (or practically free)!
-Read on for how to save some dough and get your kids on the snow in 10 states across the U.S.
+Today we're sharing where you can let your kids ski free (or practically free)!
+Read on for how to save some dough and get your kids on the snow in more than 10 states across the U.S.

 Free Kid Skiing in Vermont: The Fifth Grade Passport in Vermont offers participating students up to 88 days of nearly free skiing and riding at Vermont’s alpine and Nordic resorts.
 Passport holders receive a booklet containing coupons for three free lift tickets at each alpine resort and 1-3 coupons for cross-country trail passes at each Nordic center.
 Note: Passport holders need to be accompanied by a ticket or pass-holding adult and each adult may bring up to two Passport holders.
 Some blackout dates apply.